1966 Palomares incident: Weapons recovery

 Additionally, the aircraft carrier USS Forrestal and various other units of the Sixth Fleet made a brief stopover at Palomares on the morning of 15 March 1966; Forrestal anchored at 09:03 and departed at 12:19.

 The recovery operation was led by the Supervisor of Salvage, Captain Searle.
 Hoist, Petrel and Tringa brought 150 qualified divers who searched to 120 feet with compressed air, to 210 feet with mixed gas, and to 350 ft with hard-hat rigs; but the bomb lay in an uncharted area of the Rio Almanzora canyon on a 70-degree slope at a depth of 2550 ft.
 After a search that continued for 80 days following the crash, the bomb was located by the DSV Alvin on 17 March, but was dropped and temporarily lost when the Navy attempted to bring it to the surface.
 After the loss of the recovered bomb, the ship's positions were fixed by Decca HI-FIX position-locating equipment for subsequent recovery attempts.

 Alvin located the bomb again on 2 April, this time at a depth of 2900 ft.
 On 7 April, an unmanned torpedo recovery vehicle, CURV-I, became entangled in the weapon's parachute while attempting to attach a line to it.
 A decision was made to raise CURV and the weapon together to a depth of 100 ft, where divers attached cables to both.
 The bomb was brought to the surface by USS Petrel.
 The USS Cascade was diverted from its Naples destination, stayed on scene until recovery, then took the bomb back to the United States.

+CURVE-I was designed and built by Vare Industries Inc, of Roselle, New Jersey.
+The firm founded and led by Milton Michael "Mike" Waller (1909-1974), was an early specialist in submersibles.
+The firm closed when Mike Waller became ill.

 Once the bomb was located, Simó Orts appeared at the United States District Court for the Southern District of New York with his lawyer, Herbert Brownell, formerly Attorney General of the United States under President Dwight D. Eisenhower, claiming salvage rights on the recovered thermonuclear bomb.
 According to Craven: